dylanrees/citizen-science/README.md

  * [Raspberry Shake](https://www.kickstarter.com/projects/angelrodriguez/raspberry-shake-your-personal-seismograph) - an seismograph compatible with the Raspberry Pi
  * [Red Pitaya](http://redpitaya.com/) - open-source tool with multiple functions, such as an oscilloscope, spectrum analyzer, signal generator, and more
  * [3D Printable Science Equipment](http://www.appropedia.org/3D_printable_science_equipment) - a list of different models
+ * [IORodeo](http://iorodeo.com/) - sells a cheap open-source potentiostat, a colorimeter, and some other equipment

 ## publishing and doing research: